-You'll need one of our shipping container signpost kits for 48mm tube, which comes with a Domino Clamp, a single palm railing clamp with bolts and washers, a couple of single lugged clamps, and bolts and washers suitable for attaching your sign, and a 80cm piece of aluminium scaffold tube.
+You'll need one of our shipping container signpost kits for 48mm tube, which comes with a Domino Clamp, a single vertical tube clamp with bolts and washers, a couple of single lugged clamps, bolts and washers suitable for attaching your sign, and a 80cm piece of aluminium scaffold tube.

 The sign we use in this demo is printed onto a 6mm foamex type material, so we have used a large washer on the front to help prevent the bolt from tearing through the sign if the wind were to pick up.

-Please note that the kit does not come with a sign or steel tube.
+Please note that the kit does not come with a sign.

 - First, secure the Domino clamp into either of the side holes in the corner casting you want to use.
 You'll find these in all four top corners of your shipping container.